 It is important, therefore, to understand some strategies to consider when dividing community debt in an Arizona divorce.
 One strategy is to have each party responsible for the debts in his or her sole name, such that a wife would take all credit cards in her sole name and a husband would take all debts in his sole name.
 Any difference in the debt balances could be resolved in a couple of ways.

 One option is to award the spouse with a larger amount of the community debt with a larger portion of the community assets in such amount as would equalize the division of community debt.
 If it appears the other spouse either has no ability to pay the debts assigned to him or her or it is proven he or she will simply refuse to pay any debts assigned to him or her, you may ask the court to assign all the debt to the responsible spouse and then equalize that inequality by giving him or her the same amount of community assets as he or she is assuming in debts with an additional assets being equally divided between the parties.

-Regardless what orders the court enters regarding the responsibility for community debt, both spouses are still legally liable for those community debts.
+Regardless of what orders the court enters regarding the responsibility for the Arizona divorce debt, both spouses are still legally liable for those community debts.
 Stated differently, a creditor is not bound by the court’s order regarding who is responsible for the debt because the creditor was not a party to the divorce case and, therefore, any rulings in the divorce case cannot be imposed upon a creditor.

 The Proffit v.
 Proffit Ruling Explained

 If you need help deciphering the laws pertaining to community and separate debt, please get in touch with Hildebrand Law, PC.
 We would love to go over the related issues with you and aid you in protecting yourself from debt in an Arizona divorce.
 To learn more about how to protect your rights during your divorce, get in touch with our Arizona divorce attorneys.
 We are available to assist you immediately.